 As you introduce your baby to simple, short words like "cup" and "ball," hold up the object to show that it's related to your speech.
 Read colorful picture books to your baby.
 Point to the pictures, and name simple objects to reinforce their early speech development and model the importance of language and reading.
 Practice using short words and then pausing.
 This will allow your baby to respond with their own baby talk and encourage the give-and-take interaction that's needed for adult conversation.

 - At 8 to 12 months: It's a unique joy for parents to hear their baby say "mama" or "dada" for the first time.
 But the first few times may actually be accidental.
 Baby talk at this age is still primarily a hit-or-miss playing with sounds like "ga-ga," "da-da," and "ba-ba."

 Smile, face your baby, and continue to repeat simple words clearly throughout the day.
 This will help your baby's growing brain to store the sounds and meanings of words for everyday objects.
 At this age, babies love one-on-one interaction with you.
 They also love games and songs with language, like "Itsy Bitsy Spider" and "Patty-Cake."

 Baby Talk: See Your Baby's Doctor If ...

-During the first year, baby should respond to your baby talk by cooing, gurgling, and beginning to babble back.
-He should respond to "no," to his or her own name, and to simple requests like "come here."
+During the first year, your baby should respond to your baby talk by cooing, gurgling, and beginning to babble back.
+They should respond to "no," to their own name, and to simple requests like "come here."